AlexandreCarlton/dotfiles/systemd/README.md

 In my case, boot time increased on an HDD; perhaps this is due to my (rather limited) memory.

 # TODO
-- Start xorg as a socket (alleviates need for xorg-launch-helper)
-  - xorg.socket is wantedBy xorg.target
-  - xorg.service also,requires,after=xorg.socket
-    - Goal is that we can `systemctl --user enable xorg` and everything is taken care of
 - Start tmux as a socket (if possible)
 - Rename targets to be more descriptive
   - wm.target to window-manager.target